 Open and shut innit?
 Enough said.
 You can go home now thank you very much for your attention.
 And if you did convict me on that you would probably go home and sleep all nice at night.
 I know that.
 But you have been sitting here for four weeks doing this case.
 What I was hoping was that you wanted to make them weeks count for something.
 But then I thought, I ain’t so sure.

 'I will still be here.
 Doing my life sentence.
 Because you didn’t look hard enough.
 Because you didn’t do your job.'

 Maybe to you lot, this is just a thing to do innit?
 A nice break from your lives.
 You can get up every day and put on a clean shirt and come into this place and look at papers or whatever and nod or shake your heads.
 You can listen to him, the prosecution.
 You can listen to this Judge here and feel like you are doing something.
 You can be all respectable.
 And when you leave here, after this case is done, you can go back to your lives to do whatever it is you do.
 But I don’t disappear, you know, when you lot go home.
 I’m still here.
 I’m still a person innit?
 When your little boy who is maybe four or five years old right now and just starting school grows up, I’ll still be in a prison cell.
 When he gets to like ten and starts his first day at big school, I’ll still be doing my time.
 When he leaves and gets a job or goes to uni: I will still be here.
 Doing my life sentence.
 Because you didn’t look hard enough.
 Because you didn’t do your job.
 That’s all I’m asking.
 Just listen to my story – I am innocent.
 I promise you, if you look hard enough you’ll see it for yourself.

 Just look at the evidence.
 That will tell you all you need to know.
 And trust me there is enough there to make you see what I am saying is real.

 More about the author

-'An exciting first novel, highly original, cleverly plotted and convincingly written' LITERARY REVIEW
+'Exciting, highly original, cleverly plotted and convincingly written' Literary Review